SmartBear/soapui/README.md

 ## Structure and submodules

 * *[soapui](https://github.com/SmartBear/soapui/tree/SOAPUI-3838-Convert-to-maven3/soapui)* - The core module.
-* *[soapui-maven-plugin](https://github.com/SmartBear/soapui/tree/SOAPUI-3838-Convert-to-maven3/soapui-maven-plugin)* – [The Maven plugin](http://www.soapui.org/Test-Automation/maven-2x.html) used for running soapUI in a Continuous integration environment (such as [Jenkins](http://jenkins-ci.org)).
+* *[soapui-maven-plugin](https://github.com/SmartBear/soapui/tree/SOAPUI-3838-Convert-to-maven3/soapui-maven-plugin)* – A Maven plugin used for running soapUI in a Continuous integration environment (such as [Jenkins](http://jenkins-ci.org)).
 * *[soapui-maven-plugin-tester](https://github.com/SmartBear/soapui/tree/SOAPUI-3838-Convert-to-maven3/soapui-maven-plugin-tester)* - A small test `pom.xml` used for testing the *soapui-maven-plugin*.

 ## Building and running